-Portugal's marinas are full of gleaming, state-of-the-art motor cruisers, beautiful, streamlined sailing yachts and lovingly renovated classic boats.
-For a memorable day out, you can join a pre-arranged cruise or even charter a motor or sailing yacht privately.
-From the luxury of champagne cruises to the romance of sunset cruises each cruise is designed to take in the best of the Portuguese coast and gastronomy and make you feel a million miles from everyday life!
+Portugal’s marinas shelter gleaming, state-of-the-art motor cruisers, beautiful, streamlined sailing yachts and lovingly renovated classic boats.
+For a memorable day out, you can charter a motor or sailing yacht privately.
+From the luxury of champagne cruises to the romance of sunset cruises each cruise is designed to take in the best of the Portuguese coast and make you feel a million miles from everyday life!
 We can arrange tailor made charters for you in boats of all sizes.
 They are ideal for special occasions including family parties and days out, wedding receptions, romantic cruises for two, school groups, stag or hen parties and corporate events.
 Please contact us with your requirements.

 Learning to sail

-Portugal's coast, particularly in the central and southern regions, provides the ideal conditions for learner sailors.
+Portugal’s coast, particularly in the central and southern regions, provides the ideal conditions for learner sailors.
 If you fancy taking the helm of a yacht you can choose between informal lessons and formal courses such as RYA qualifications for all levels from Competent Crew, Day Skipper and Coastal Skipper to Yachtmaster.
 Why learn at home in the rain when you can now book all inclusive holidays offering expert tuition, the chance to take the exam at the end of the course and time to enjoy all the good things sunny Portugal has to offer!
-In many marinas you can also find organisations specialising in teaching adults and children to sail smaller craft such as dinghies and one man boats.
-Did you know that kids from the age of five can learn to sail a one man boat?
-The most common one man boats used in Portugal are Optimists for children, Laser and Europe and at weekends they can often be seen sailing en masse near the marinas and estuaries.
 If you are living in Portugal you can join sailing club for a small monthly fee.
 This means you can use their facilities, get lessons, make friends, and from October to May take part in the regular club regattas.

-If you have an appropriate sailing license, insurance and proof of identity then you can hire a yacht (bareback or with some crew), dinghy or other craft.
-It is best to contact the sailing company before hand to discuss your exact requirements and the rules and regulations as under Portuguese law not all foreign sailing qualifications are recognised.
+If you have an appropriate sailing license, insurance and proof of identity then you can hire a yacht (bareback or with some crew) or motor boat.
+It is best to contact us beforehand to discuss your exact requirements and the rules and regulations as under Portuguese law not all foreign sailing qualifications are recognised.
 We have bareboat or skippered charters available in Lisbon, the Algarve, Porto, Madeira and the Azores.
 If you have your own boat there are marinas and ports all along the coast offering over-wintering, temporary and long-term moorings.
 Many sailors from across Europe choose to moor their yachts in Portugal all year around as the sea conditions are good and the modern Portuguese marinas are attractive with lots of amenities and generally reasonable fees.
 From a base here you can not only enjoy sailing in Portugal, Madeira and the Azores but it is also convenient for Gibraltar and the coasts of Spain, Africa and the Mediterranean.
-For more detailed information about sailing in Portugal its coast, conditions, regulations and facilities I'd recommend getting hold of 'Atlantic Coasts of Spain and Portugal' published by the Royal Cruising Club Pilotage Foundation and visiting http://www.manorhouses.com/ports.
+For more detailed information about sailing in Portugal its coast, conditions, regulations and facilities I’d recommend getting hold of ‘Atlantic Coasts of Spain and Portugal’ published by the Royal Cruising Club Pilotage Foundation.

 River sailing in Portugal